data-scientist718/statistic-project/README.md

 ![TikTok Logo](tiktok-logo.png)

-## Overview
+### Overview

 This data science project focuses on classifying TikTok content using advanced statistical methods and hypothesis testing.
-The primary goal is to showcase expertise in data science by applying rigorous statistical techniques to address the classification problem related to TikTok data.
+The primary goal is to applying rigorous statistical techniques to address the classification problem related to TikTok data.

-## Project Purpose
+### Project Purpose

 The purpose of this project is to demonstrate proficiency in preparing, creating, and analyzing hypothesis tests and statistical methods in the context of the TikTok classification project.

-We aim to evaluate the performance of a classification model and determine whether it outperforms random guessing.
+### Data Source

+The dataset used in this project is secondary data obtained from Google.
+It includes TikTok-related data,

 ## Project Structure